xandradx/ovirt-engine-disaster-recovery/README.md

 ## Assumptions ##

-* All the master Storage Domains for each Datacenter, has been replicated from site A to site B
+* Every master Storage Domains for each Datacenter, has been replicated from site A to site B
 * There is an exact copy of the RHEV-M/Engine running on site B.
 * Please refer to next section.